Philip Manfield

 In 1843, he moved to Northampton to manage a business that soon failed.
 A year later, in 1844, with the help of the local Unitarian church he opened his own shoe manufacturing business, Manfield and Sons, initially focusing on army contracts and the lower end of the market.
 The business founded by Manfield grew to be a national business of shoemakers and retailers.
 The company became a listed company in 1950, at that time having 93 shops in the UK and a number abroad.

 In 1845, he married Elizabeth Cambridge Newman with whom he had a daughter who died in infancy.
-Elizabeth died in 1852 and two years later he remarried Margaret Milne, with whom he had two sons.
+Elizabeth died in 1852 and two years later he married Margaret Milne, with whom he had two sons.
 Manfield was prominent in local politics.
 He was a member of the Northampton Town Council for 22 years and became mayor of the city in 1894.
 He later an MP for the Northampton constituency.
 He was knighted in 1884.

-Sir Philip died in Northampton at aged 80, nearly three weeks after the death of his wife.
+Sir Philip died in Northampton at aged 80, nearly three weeks after the death of his second wife.